 Image for Banking and Insurance

 Vulnerable customer engagement

-Customers experiencing financial difficulty, cognitive decline, or life shocks are often the hardest to reach.
-Standard communications don't reach them.
-Community-based, behavioural approaches do.
+Customers experiencing financial difficulty, cognitive decline, bereavement, or other life shocks are often the hardest to reach — and the most important to reach.
+Standard communications don't find them.
+Community-based, co-produced, behaviourally-informed approaches do.

+Image for Banking and Insurance